tavaresrafa/react-challenge-hostgator/README.md

 ![Lighthouse score:](https://github.com/tavaresrafa/react-challenge-hostgator/blob/master/src/assets/img/lighthouse-score.png)

 I've implemented everything to get the highest score possible based on the feedback of Lighthouse performance tool.
+Also, the bundle for production includes minified JS and CSS.

 ## Technologies
 List of main languages and libraries used in this project: